Darkenight07/roop-unlock/README.md

 Looking for a CLI mode?
 Using the -f/--face argument will make the program in cli mode.

-## Future plans
-- [ ] Improve the quality of faces in results
-- [ ] Replace a selective face throughout the video
-- [ ] Support for replacing multiple faces

 ## Credits
+- [roop](https://github.com/s0md3v): This is the creator of the Roop deepfake program
 - [henryruhs](https://github.com/henryruhs): for being an irreplacable contributor to the project
 - [ffmpeg](https://ffmpeg.org/): for making video related operations easy
 - [deepinsight](https://github.com/deepinsight): for their [insightface](https://github.com/deepinsight/insightface) project which provided a well-made library and models.